Forum Widgets

 Latest Discussions

 I’m working on automating the configuration of Microsoft Defender for Cloud – Server Plans across multiple subscriptions (100+), including any newly deployed subscriptions.
 The goal is to avoid manual changes and ensure compliance from day one.
 Current Setup: I’ve used the built-in policy: Configure Microsoft Defender for Servers plan, which successfully enables: Defender for Cloud Plan P2 Endpoint Protection Agentless scanning I attempted to copy this policy and add parameters for Vulnerability Assessment, but the assignment fails with an error.
 What I’ve Tried: For File Integrity Monitor: Policy name → Configure ChangeTracking Extension for Windows virtual machines For Vulnerability Assessment: Policy name → Configure machines to receive a vulnerability assessment provider Assigning these policies works on my non-prod subscription, but the toggle in Defender for Cloud → Environment Settings remains No. Challenge: How can I ensure these options (File Integrity Monitoring, Vulnerability Assessment, and preferably Guest Configuration Agent) are automatically enabled for: All existing subscriptions Any new subscriptions created in the future Goal: No manual intervention in Defender for Cloud portal Fully automated via Azure Policy or another recommended approach uestions: Is there a way to extend the built-in policy or create a custom initiative that enforces these settings at the subscription level?
 Are there ARM templates, Bicep modules, Powershell scripts or REST API calls that can toggle these settings programmatically?
 Any best practices for ensuring compliance across multiple subscriptions?
 Any help is much appreciated and looking forward to your expertise!
 Thank you in advance.
-Best Regards, Pascal Slot72Views0likes0CommentsAbout Defender for Cloud aggregated logs in Advanced Hunting
+Best Regards, Pascal Slot232Views1like0Comments

 Tags

-- cloud security99 Topics
+- cloud security101 Topics

-- cloud security posture management37 Topics
+- cloud security posture management39 Topics

-- security35 Topics
+- security36 Topics

-- Azure Defender for Servers27 Topics
+- Azure Defender for Servers30 Topics

-- microsoft defender for endpoint26 Topics
+- microsoft defender for endpoint28 Topics

-- azure26 Topics
+- azure27 Topics

 - threat protection20 Topics